lfsalasg/lfsalasg/README.md

-Half time web developer, half time ChemE student and full time looking for software solutions to the industry.
+Half time web developer, half time Chemical Engineer and full time looking for software solutions to the industry.

 I work on:

-- Python
+- Python (particularly deep learning models with Pytorch)
-- PHP/Laravel
+- Rust
 - SQL
+- Bash
-- C#
+- PHP

 <!---
 lfsalasg/lfsalasg is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.